“I am an Oracle DBA/Apps DBA and “Confused between Oracle Cloud & Amazon AWS” which platform to learn or where should I focus?”

 There is no doubt that Amazon is leader in IaaS (followed by Microsoft Azure, Oracle is catching up with next Generation Bare Metal Cloud Service now called Oracle Cloud Infrastructure) but if you look at Database Market, Oracle is Leader (No. 1) in Database with 41.6% Market Share (Source: DBEngine).

 I am a DBA: Should I go for Amazon AWS or Oracle Cloud

-Now to actual question, If you look at all the above points, Oracle being leader in Database and given Oracle’s huge investment in last 2-3 years in Cloud, and your existing experience as Oracle DBA, you can decide right option for you.
+Now to the actual question, If you look at all the above points, Oracle being a leader in Database and given Oracle’s huge investment in the last 2-3 years in Cloud, and your existing experience as Oracle DBA, you can decide the right option for you.

 Think from the Clients point of view, would they be comfortable running Oracle Database on Oracle Cloud (with all DBCS features & Tools) or Oracle Database on Amazon AWS (IaaS Offering) with very little Cloud Benefits.

-If you trust and believe me, Oracle Cloud (Database Cloud Service – DBCS) is much better option for DBAs & Apps DBAs (Once you learn and become Expert in Oracle Cloud for DBA’s then by all means pick AWS IaaS).
+If you trust and believe me, Oracle Cloud (Database Cloud Service – DBCS) is a much better option for DBAs & Apps DBAs (Once you learn and become Expert in Oracle Cloud for DBA’s then, by all means, pick AWS IaaS).